Martin49232/chessProject/README.md

+# Openingo

+## Overview
-# High School Practical Thesis - Android application aims to help with the process of memorization of chess openings
+High School Practical Thesis - Android application aims to help with the process of memorization of chess openings\
 Aplication was developed as part of a High School Practical Thesis by Martin Vanko (4.C, gymnasium Jana Keplera, 2025).

 ## Used technologies